-Students often have questions about what their Open Access course will involve and how much preparation is needed:
+Students often have questions about what their Open Access course will involve and what preparation is needed:

 What if I find the level I have joined is too difficult/easy for me?